gschnitzler/openPSI-Libs/README.md

+## Description

+- API: Clients to external APIs (Cloudflare DNS, LetsEncrypt DNS)
-Core: provides a framework for an extensible interface. used by genesis, cfgen, dnssl
+- Core: Provides a framework for an extensible interface. used by genesis, cfgen, dnssl etc
+- IO: Modules for Config and Template handling
+- Process: Wrapper for Forks::Super.
+To be replaced
-PSI: various small helpers that are used throughout the place
+- PSI: various small helpers used by openPSI
-Tree: Libraries used for Trees.
+- Tree: Libraries used for Trees.
 The heart of Core and its extensions